vpakarinen/image-video-converter/README.md

 ## Overview

-Python application to automate the conversion of image and video files.
+Python application to automate the image and video conversion.

 ## Features